-Conversion tracking serves a dual purpose when utilized correctly, first, it allows us to get performance metrics so we can analyze our bottom line.
-Secondly, it gives us a signal into whether or not users on our site are confident in browsing, clicking, or purchasing from us.
+Conversion tracking serves a dual purpose when utilized correctly.
+First, it allows us to get performance metrics so we can analyze our bottom line.
+Second, it gives us a signal into whether or not users on our site are confident in browsing, clicking, or purchasing from us.

-The ideal situation for an eCommerce brand is to create conversion events around the actions they deem most important – in doing so they create a “funnel” that represents where the user was along their journey on your site.
+The ideal situation for your eCommerce brand is to create conversion events around the actions you deem most important – in doing so, you create a “funnel” that represents where the user was along their journey on your site.
 Let’s break that down.

-For our comic book sneakers store example, we care about several moments the user may have.
-First, we want to know if a user has viewed a product, then we would like to know if they added that product to their cart.
-Lastly, we want to see unique purchases.
+For our comic book sneakers store example, you should care about several moments the user may have.
+First, you want to know if a user has viewed a product.
+Then, you would like to know if they added that product to their cart.
+Lastly, you want to see unique purchases.